 A scan is a powerful laser recording of field data that captures a site’s shapes and possibly its appearance and converts those conditions into a cloud of data points, which can be uploaded into a 3D model.
 Providence, Rhode Island–based Gilbane Building Company uses a FARO Focus 3D laser scanner.
 Counting software and operations training, the bill came in around $60,000, a far cry from the six-figure cost of older scanners but still a major investment.
 (The newer FARO Focus-S 350 costs about $35,000.)
 The cost for a small firm sounds steep up front, but it can pay for itself quickly.

-“We’ve found that laser scanning has a huge barrier to entry in cost, but if you own it, you find use cases for it you otherwise wouldn’t have considered,” says John Tocci Jr., director of virtual design and construction at Gilbane.
+“We’ve found that laser scanning has a huge barrier to entry in cost, but if you own it, you find use cases for it you otherwise wouldn’t have considered,” says John Tocci Jr., former director of virtual design and construction at Gilbane.
 “On one project, 30 minutes of scan time in the field and 30 minutes of postprocessing and uploading the point cloud into an Autodesk Revit model saved $30,000.”

 Tocci says Gilbane has seen savings and major field-safety improvements from importing laser scans into Revit models, a process that’s become a lot easier in newer versions of Autodesk Revit and AutoCAD with more realistic visualizations and 3D walk-throughs available from point clouds.
 Prefabrication and coordination of mechanical, electrical, and plumbing (MEP) systems installation has saved rework money on every project Gilbane has used its scanner on.
 Prefabrication of ductwork and systems has eliminated field work and stopped what might have been weeks of MEP rough-in activities.

 “If someone is telling us from finished floor to underside of beam you have 11 feet, 8 inches, we can say, ‘No, we have 11 feet even,’” Tocci says.